A Tiny Wood Stove Is the Cozy-Season Accessory Your Small Space Needs

-Tiny Wood Stoves, a Hayden, Idaho-based company owned and operated entirely by people who have embraced that portable, nomadic lifestyle, understands the obsession.
+Tiny Wood Stove, a Hayden, Idaho-based company owned and operated entirely by people who have embraced that portable, nomadic lifestyle, understands the obsession.
 Its entire team resides on small, off-grid homesteads or in mobile spaces.
 And they’ve built a business around the romantic, independent idea of life on the road.

 “When our founder, Nick Petersen, began to hire folks to help out, he wanted to be sure that we could offer the best support to our customers based on our real experiences living small with wood stoves and our connection to the tiny living community,” says Elizabeth Paashaus, who works in customer service for the brand, and lives in a skoolie with her husband and two children.
 “We understand the DIY nature of tiny living.
 About half of our team works remotely so we are able to tap into the entire U.S. tiny living community.
 We currently have two tiny house dwellers, one skoolie family, two van dwellers, one RV couple, and one Airstream family on our team.”

 Fans are signaling their tiny stove approval by posting photos of their models in idyllic settings, blazing with a fire inside.
 Whether they’re heating up a kettle on a chilly morning, or spending winter days in the snowy woods snuggling up with their dogs, the cute factor is off the charts.

 Here are some of our favorite wood stoves, and (semi) practical ways to use them.